-- COVID-19 infection (only in Wave 4); - Location of infection (only in Wave 4).
+- COVID-19 infection (only in Wave 4, Wave 5); - Location of infection (only in Wave 4, Wave 5).

 Participants were asked if they think they have been infected with COVID-19 in the past 12 months.
 The question about a COVID-19 infection and the answer options were taken over from the behavioural science research COVID-19 unit of the RIVM.
-In addition, participants were asked whether they know where the infection has taken place.
+In addition, participants were asked whether they know where the infection has taken place (at home, at work, or unknown).
 This question was developed for the NWCS-COVID-19 measurement.

-3.1.12 Module: Productivity
+3.1.13 Module: Productivity